marisamorby/marisamorby.com/src/content/blog/2025-04-10-bee-vision.md

 ![](https://res.cloudinary.com/dnchijmuf/image/upload/v1746422755/Screenshot_2025-05-04_at_22.25.41_vceot2.png)

-Every morning from the cool, early spring to the cool, last days of fall, I sit in my garden and watch the bees.
+Every morning from the cool, early days of spring to the cool, last days of fall, I sit in my garden and watch the bees.
 My neighbor has honeybees that lazily move through and I plant native wildflowers to attract the native bumblebees.
 I love all the colors that rise up during the season, the violet lupine, the orange poppies, and the delicately pink bleeding heart.
 But as the bees and I share the garden, me watching as they hover intently around the flowers, I wonder, do they see the garden the same way I do?

 The book _What the Bees See: A Honeybee's Eye View of the World_ by Craig Burrows, suggests that although we share the same space in the garden, we don't see the same things.